isabella232/journeys.en/help/using/expression/expressionfields.md

 A field reference can be attached to an event or a field group.
 The only meaningful information is the name of the field and its path.

-If you're using special characters in a field, you need to use double quotes.
+If you're using special characters in a field, you need to use double quotes or simple quotes.
 Here are the cases when quotes are needed:

 * the field starts with numerical characters
 * the field starts with the "-" character
 * the field contains anything other than: _a_-_z_, _A_-_Z_, _0_-_9_, _ , _-_

 For example if your field is _3h_: _#{OpenWeather.weatherData.rain.'3h'} > 0_

 ```